 Diet and sleep are interlinked in a variety of ways.
 Although more about this relationship still needs to be discovered, it's clear that there are a few elements of our diet that can impact our ability to get good quality sleep.
 Vitamins are an example of a nutrient that we must get enough of throughout the day to avoid health issues related to their deficiencies.
 Below is a list of 5 vitamin deficiencies that can affect your sleep.
 If you think you're deficient in any of these, it's important you talk to your doctor before running out and finding supplements, as toxicity and overdosing on vitamins is possible.

 Iron deficiency anemia is a very prevalent disease in the United States.
-It stems from having some sort of iron shortage that then impacts your blood's ability to properly transport oxygen throughout your body.
-These can lead to some serious pain and even sleep disturbances.
+It stems from having an iron shortage that impacts the blood's ability to properly transport oxygen throughout the body.
+These can lead to serious pain and even sleep disturbances.
 Treating anemia may help to relieve insomnia and other sleep problems.
 Continue reading to find out how anemia impacts sleep and what you can do to help treat it.

 Eating before bed has been a controversial topic for a long time.
 There is so much speculation and misinformation about eating late at night and the effect it can have on your diet.
 However, eating late at night can have various effects on your sleep.
 Keep reading to find out how late night snacking can impact your sleep.